Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/arrayqueue-analysis.md

 What are the time and space complexities of...

-Enqueueing and then cancelling c elements?
+Enqueueing and then canceling c elements?

 <p>`O(c)` time (as expected)</p>
 <p>`O(c)` space (not so good)</p>